• Home

 Picture

-We continually build the organic matter in our soil which produces healthier plants that attract fewer pests.
-We also plant other plants on the property that attract and support populations of beneficial insects.
-We leave biodiversity strips between beds to supply food and cover for beneficial insects.
-No synthetic chemicals are applied to our land.
+We continually build the organic matter in our soil to produce healthy plants and attract fewer pests.
+We also plant and encourage propagation of other plants on the property that attract and support populations of beneficial insects.
+We often leave biodiversity strips between beds to supply food and cover for beneficial insects.
+We do not apply synthetic chemicals to our crops.

 Picture